MarcoS9309/MarcoS9309/README.md

 ---

+I do not consider myself a programmer in the strict sense of the word; a programmer is someone who uses their ingenuity to create technology.
+I would rather consider myself a learner or a companion on this vast technological journey.
+As a beginner, my goal is to create a space that fosters my learning in areas such as technology, art, experiences, progress, beliefs, and more, always promoting critical, creative, and divergent thinking.

+In this context, this repository represents a sample of my work as a creator and professional in the fields of arts, humanities, and health, where I aim to integrate interdisciplinary knowledge and a reflective approach to enrich my practice.

+---

 ### Language Notice

 Most of my repositories are currently in **Spanish** as part of my learning process.
 Gradually, I will start creating content in **English** to expand collaboration and accessibility.